Alba Rueda: Political career

 On 24 December 2019 it was announced that Rueda would become Undersecretary for Diversity Policies within the newly established Ministry of Women, Genders and Diversity.
 Rueda took up the position in January 2020.
 She has campaigned for an employment quota bill that reserves 1% of public sector jobs for transgender people; this bill was passed into law in June 2021 by the National Congress.
 Rueda had previously criticised the Argentine government for suggesting that heterosexuality was part of "sexual diversity".
 In 2022, Rueda was appointed Special Representative on Sexual Orientation and Gender Identity to the Ministry of Foreign Affairs and Worship, Santiago Cafiero.
 Rueda became one of only five envoys internationally advocating for LGBTQIA rights on behalf of national governments, alongside Jessica Stern of the United States; Nick Herbert of the United Kingdom; Fabrizio Petri of Italy; and Sven Lehmann of Germany.

 In June 2022, Rueda called on the government to address the issue of transfemicide within Argentina.

 Recognition

 In 2021, Rueda was included as one of the BBC's 100 Women, recognising the most influential women in the world.

 In 2022, Rueda was included in Time magazine's Time 100 Next list.

+In 2023, she was awarded the International Women of Courage Award by the United States Department of State.